Former SI leaders share reasons to apply to be an SI leader

 SI leaders like to teach other undergraduates how to learn a subject that they enjoy and have excelled in.
 If you do, too, then consider becoming an SI leader.

-SI is currently offering small group study/tutoring sessions in the following areas: Financial and Managerial Accounting, Statistics, Physics I and II, Applied Calculus, General Chemistry I and II, Macroeconomics, and Microeconomics.
+SI is currently offering small group study/tutoring sessions in the following areas: Financial and Managerial Accounting, Statistics, Astronomy, Business Finance, General Chemistry I and II, Macroeconomics, and Microeconomics.
 If you earned an A or A- in any of these subject areas and have an interest in helping other students develop successful academic strategies, please contact the Academic Support and Access Center by phone at x3360 or e-mail at firstname.lastname@example.org.
 If you wish to print out the SI Leader application, please submit it along with an unofficial transcript to the Academic Support and Access Center in MGC 243 or e-mail it to the Coordinator at email@example.com.

 The SI leader's role is to supplement what students are learning in class by offering opportunities for practice and review.
 While professors must approve SI for their courses, and leaders must adhere to course policy and procedures and communicate as needed with professors, leaders are not TA's.
 As an SI leader you will receive training and supervision in group facilitation and tutoring techniques.
 Tutoring experience is helpful, but not a requirement.